Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/klipper-adaptive-meshing-and-purging.md

 You can also edit some settings in `KAMP_Settings.cfg` file located in `Helper-Script/KAMP` folder.

-- The following variables are for adjusting Adaptive Meshing settings:
+- <u>The following variables are for adjusting Adaptive Meshing settings:</u>

     - **variable_mesh_margin**: This is the space (in millimeters) beyond your print area to further increase the size of the adaptive mesh.
 This can be useful for those who commonly use brims when printing.
 By default, this value is `0`.
     - **variable_fuzz_amount**: This is the maximum value (in millimeters) to which the mesh boundaries can be randomly increased.
 This will slightly randomize the bed mesh boundaries, which will help to spread out wear your bed surface when printing the same model multiple times.
 By default, this value is `0`.
 The maximum recommended value is `3`.

-- The following variables are for adjusting Adaptive Bed Mesh settings:
+- <u>The following variables are for adjusting Adaptive Bed Mesh settings:</u>

     - **variable_purge_height**: This is the height (in millimeters) above the bed at which the nozzle will be when the purge is carried out.
 This shouldn't require much adjustment unless you're using a large diameter nozzle or purging a very small amount.
 By default, this value is `0.8`.
     - **variable_tip_distance**: This is the distance that the very tip of your loaded filament is away from the opening of your nozzle.
 It's a good idea to tune this value so that your purge is nice and consistent, rather than spotty or blown out at the beginning.